Shashidhar-Cymbeline/qr-code-layout-generate-tool/packages/core/README.md

 A powerful, framework-agnostic engine for designing and printing QR code sticker layouts.
 Create pixel-perfect labels with text and QR codes, and export them to **PNG**, **PDF**, or **ZPL** (Zebra Programming Language).

 > [!NOTE]
-> This package is the core rendering engine. for a visual drag-and-drop designer, check out the [QR Layout Workspace](https://github.com/shashi089/qr-code-layout-generate-tool).
+> This package is the core rendering engine.
+For a visual drag-and-drop designer and a live React example, visit our **[Live Demo](https://qr-layout-design-react-demo.netlify.app/)**.

 ## Features